dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/bigquery-configs.md

 Views with this configuration will be able to select from objects in `project_1.dataset_1` and `project_2.dataset_2`, even when they are located elsewhere and queried by users who do not otherwise have access to `project_1.dataset_1` and `project_2.dataset_2`.

 #### Limitations
-Starting in v1.4 `grant_access_to` config _is thread-safe_ however prior to that specifying `grant_access_to` config is not thread-safe when multiple views need to be authorized for the same dataset.
-The initial `dbt run` operation after a new `grant_access_to` config is added should therefore be executed in a single thread.
-Subsequent runs using the same configuration will not attempt to re-apply existing access grants, and can make use of multiple threads.
+Starting in v1.4, `grant_access_to` config _is thread-safe_.
+In earlier versions, it wasn't safe to use multiple threads for authorizing several views at once with `grant_access_to` for the same dataset.
+Initially, after adding a new `grant_access_to` setting, you can execute `dbt run` in a single thread.
+Later runs with the same configuration won't repeat the existing access grants and can use multiple threads.

 <VersionBlock firstVersion="1.7">